easystats/bayestestR/README.md

-*bayestestR* also includes [**many other features**](https://easystats.github.io/bayestestR/reference/index.html) useful for your Bayesian analsyes.
+*bayestestR* also includes [**many other features**](https://easystats.github.io/bayestestR/reference/index.html) useful for your Bayesian analyses.
 Here are some more examples:

 ## Point-estimates